emiliebarnard/pokemon-in-python/index.md

 # About this documentation

-This documentation was created as a team project for the Professional Technical Writing course at the University of Washington.
+This documentation was created as a team project for the Professional Technical Writing certificate course at the University of Washington.
 The project contributors and authors were Chani Enochs, Christa Mitchell, Emilie Barnard, Jared Prewitt, Shayla Cabalan, and Yvonne Ben.

 <br>